 Liver disease in dogs, especially chronic liver inflammation, is unfortunately rather prevalent.
 Chronic liver inflammation is often called chronic-active hepatitis.
 It is a chronic disease but the dogs tend to suffer repeated flare-ups that resemble acute liver disease.
-This page takes a look at the symptoms, causes, diagnosis and treatment of canine liver disease.

 The liver is a large organ and is one of the most important organs that plays a significant role in a number of different physiological processes.